Karnes City, Texas: Education

 Karnes City is served by the Karnes City Independent School District: Karnes City Primary, Roger E. Sides Elementary School, Karnes City Junior High School, and Karnes City High School.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Karnes City has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Karnes City has a humid subtropical climate, Cfa on climate maps.